Alcohol Overdose: The Dangers of Drinking Too Much

 The best way to avoid an alcohol overdose is to drink responsibly if you choose to drink.

-According to the Dietary Guidelines for Americans, 2005 (Office of Disease Prevention and Health Promotion, U.S. Department of Health and Human Services), moderate alcohol consumption is defined as up to 1 drink per day for women and up to 2 drinks per day for men.
+According to the Dietary Guidelines for Americans,2 moderate alcohol consumption is defined as up to 1 drink per day for women and up to 2 drinks per day for men.
 Know that even if you drink within these limits, you could have problems with alcohol if you drink too quickly, have health conditions, or take medications.
 If you are pregnant or may become pregnant, you should not drink alcohol.

 Heavy or at-risk drinking for women is the consumption of more than 3 drinks on any day or more than 7 per week, and for men it is more than 4 drinks on any day or more than 14 per week.
 This pattern of drinking too much, too often, is associated with an increased risk for alcohol use disorders.
 Binge drinking for women is having 4 or more drinks within 2 hours; for men, it is 5 or more drinks within 2 hours.
-This dangerous pattern of drinking too much, too quickly, is associated with increased risk for immediate adverse consequences.
+This dangerous pattern of drinking typically results in a BAC of .08% for the average adult and increases the risk of immediate adverse consequences.